 This effect is especially visible on clear, cloudless nights where pyranometers typically report a negative sensor signal: the so-called 'zero offset a'.
-Note that this offset is always present: during the day it is buried beneath the positive signal generated by solar irradiance.
+Note that this offset is always present: during the day it is buried beneath or hidden within the positive signal generated by solar irradiance.
 The black body temperature of a clouded sky is much closer to the air temperature at ground level, such that this effect is much smaller on clouded days and nights.

 Figure 3 spectral transmission of glass compared to the solar spectrum at surface level.
-Thermal radiation from terrestrial or atmospheric sources is found around $10 \ \mu m$ and blocked by glass.

-A single glass dome, as mounted on second class pyranometers like the SR05, is the first line of defence against this offset.
+Thermal radiation from terrestrial or atmospheric sources is found around 10 μm and blocked by glass.
+A single glass dome, as mounted on Class C pyranometers like the SR05, is the first line of defence against convection as well as this offset.
 Glass transmits radiation with a near-flat spectral sensitivity in the 285-3000 nm range, while absorbing radiation in most of the infrared range.
 The dome will then act as a radiation shield for infrared radiation: thermal exchange will now take place between sky and dome and between dome and sensor surface separately.
 Box 1 describes these physics in more detail.
+It also acts as a perfect protection against convection and precipitation.
+The dome-shape gives the sensor 180° field of view, which is a requirement for a pyranometer.
+Thermal connection of the sensor body and the dome leads to thermal equilibrium between dome and sensor, reducing thermal exchange even further.